FBDev64/FBD/README.md

 ```bash
 brew install gum
 ```
+Then run it as a normal .sh file : `./src/fbd.sh`
 ## Charm_

 A special thanks to all members of [Charm_ team](https://charm.sh/), for developing Gum, and helping me debug `fbd.sh` and probably other code.
 A big big thanks.